alexeie/generate_password/README.md

 This script generates random passwords.
 It allows customization of the password length and the number of passwords to generate.
 By default, the first password generated is copied to the clipboard.

 ## Usage / Installation

-.gen_pass bash script should be moved up one directory, and executed with the python script inside child directory "generate_password"
+.gen_pass bash script in dotfiles dir may be used to launch script from bash to easily get passwords

 You can run the script from the command line using the following syntax:<br>
 ```python